robertjchristian/MRC/MRC39.md

     return val

 ## Applying the Power Factor
-A power factor can be applied at deposit, if the user specifies locking period.
-Or with a separate function on the smart contract - lockClaim().
+A power factor can be applied at deposit, if the user specifies MOR Staking period.
+Or with a separate function on the smart contract - StakeClaim().
-The lock period is specified in seconds, it can be any interval.
+The MOR Staking period is specified in seconds, it can be any interval.
 When a power factor is applied, the user's "protion" of the stETH pool increases, depending on the power factor.

 ## Example MOR Power Factor
 ![ExampleMORPowerFactor](https://github.com/MorpheusAIs/MRC/assets/1563345/b44153b0-021b-4095-b52a-2c121f4bb5ac)
-**Chart examples based on July 25th as the date the Contributor executes the MOR claim lock function.**
+**Chart examples based on July 25th as the date the Contributor executes the MOR Staking function.**

 ## Restrictions
 To implement such functionality, we need to carry a number of constraints and understand the important points: